malevitzch/froglang/README.md

 Inside the container the compiler can be ran using the 'frog' command.\
 Note: the docker commands might require sudo if the user is not in the docker group
 # todo
+- Add consts to all the functions that should be const

 - Add a way to name the standard library output file

 - Add a linking option